RobinsonDionte40hz/Quantum-Coherence-in-Microtubules/README.md

 ## Notes
 - Replicates 40 Hz microtubule coherence—test it out!
 - This is a pre-release—full quantum consciousness ideas are still cooking.
-Hit me up on X [@yourhandle] for collab or questions.
+Hit me up on X [@Rob343713Rob] for collab or questions.
 - For research only—don’t try anything wild without ethical review.

 ## License